 - Plan for liquidity of assets to pay debts.

 These actions ensure that property will go to those you select in an orderly and economical fashion, but most importantly, they will ease the administrative burden placed on your survivors who are already trying to deal with the emotional trauma of death.
 You will also avoid costly mistakes, which we document below.

-Have you evaluate your family’s estate planning an elder law needs?
-Our estate planning attorneys have put the following list together for you, which details six common estate planning mistakes made.
+Have you evaluated your family’s estate planning and elder law needs?
+Our estate planning attorneys have put the following list together for you.
+The six most common estate planning mistakes made are:

 1. Not Having an Estate Plan

 This is the #1 common estate planning mistake.
 However, death is inevitable.
 With careful planning, you can make sure that your personal and financial affairs are handled properly after your death.